boozttechnologybaltics/smartfocus/README.md

 $api = new Notification(new CurlClient());

 $response = $api->send(
     'email@example.com',            // Recipient
     'abcdefg',                      // Encrypt value provided in the interface '132456',                       // ID of the Template
-    '123456789',               // Random value provided for the template array(                     // Dynamic parameters as an array 'firstname' => 'John',
-        'lastname' => 'Smith'
-    ),
-    'YYYY-MM-DD HH:MM:SS' // optional, The time you wish to send 'email'               // optional, the key you wish to update, normally its email 'NOTHING'             // optional, The type of synchronization );
+    '123456789',                    // Random value provided for the template 'firstname:John|lastname:Smith' // Dynamic parameters as a string 'YYYY-MM-DD HH:MM:SS'           // optional, The time you wish to send 'email'                         // optional, the key you wish to update, normally email 'NOTHING'                       // optional, The type of synchronization );
 ```
 ### Notification::post(SimpleXMLElement $xmlRequestObject)